-- English Paper Piecing: One-inch hexagons (7 total) sewn together by English Paper Piecing method to create 2 individual coasters using the stitched and turned method.
+- Foundation Paper Pieced Quilt: Use foundation paper piecing techniques for the quilt top.
+Applied binding with mitered corners.
+Perimeter maximum 200". - English Paper Piecing: One-inch hexagons (7 total) sewn together by English Paper Piecing method to create 2 individual coasters using the stitched and turned method.
 Finished size is approximately 5" diameter.
 Optional: hexagon motif can be appliqued onto a larger fabric piece and be finished with batting and backing.
 Self-binding or attached binding is acceptable.
 Small amount of quilting is acceptable - Non-traditional Fabrics Quilt: Sew a pieced top using non-traditional materials such as t-shirts, ties, bandanas, or denim.
 T-shirts must have interfacing and have sashing separating each block.
 Cotton fabric or fleece may be used for backing.
 Quilting must be done by the 4-H'er and be appropriate for the design.
 Perimeter must be larger than 200". - Original Design Quilt: Quilt top created by the 4-H'er.
 Must submit original design with the quilt and an explanation of the techniques used in the quilt.
 Quilting must be done by the 4-Her and be appropriate for the design.
 Applied binding with mitered corners or decorative edge finish appropriate for the design.
 Perimeter minimum 144". - 857 Crazy Quilt Patchwork: Blocks constructed of irregularly shaped fabric pieces (can be specialty fabrics) embellished with a combination of ribbon work, specialty thread, embroidery stitches, and/or beadwork creating a finished crazy quilt design.
 The design can be created by hand or machine.
-Border is optional.
-Hand tacking is suggested quilting method.
+The border is optional.
+Hand tacking is the suggested quilting method.
 Applied binding with mitered corners or decorative edge finish accepted.
-Minimum perimeter size 48" but not to exceed perimeter of 160".
+Minimum perimeter size 48" but not to exceed a perimeter of 160".